johnthwong/johnthwong.github.io/index.md

 ## In Peer Review

 ### [The Causal Effect of Regulation on Economic Growth: Evidence From the US States](https://github.com/johnthwong/reg-growth/blob/3a239c586cdf3bfa44faa8478f17fcceec967a04/write-up.pdf)
-I'm writing a paper with [Patrick McLaughlin](https://patrickamclaughlin.com) on using state age to estimate how increasing regulation causally affects growth.
+I wrote a paper with [Patrick McLaughlin](https://patrickamclaughlin.com) on using state age to estimate how increasing regulation causally affects growth.
 This project leverages the QuantGov project's [State RegData](https://www.quantgov.org).

 **Read more:**
 <br>